wlsf82/protractor-helper/docs/EXAMPLES.md

 >
 > 5. `timeoutInMilliseconds` turns mandatory if you need to change the `errorMessage`, due to arguments order;
 >
 > 6. If the `errorMessage` argument is not provided a default message implemented for this specific method will be displayed instead.
 We recommend that you use the default message because it shows a clear message.
+Some new methods not even accept a message as argument, but implement a default one.

 ## setTimeout